About KerryAnn

 I have spent most of my life living on a low income, and have partnered with my husband to own and operate two businesses, traveled full time for 10 years, had camping adventures, and spent thousands of hours gathering information and learning content marketing.

-We have no house (sold it 10 years ago), no credit cards, and no possessions to flip to cover emergencies (living in an RV doesn’t allow for many possessions).
 We have a leased block of land in a remote area that has served as a home base during the pandemic.
-Unfortunately, we cannot stay here forever.
+Unfortunately, we could not stay there forever and purchased our current home.

 We aim to create products from stones and gems that we find on our travels and hopefully find some gold to sell.